hearsayit/HearsayRequireJSBundle/README.md

 **type**: array **default**: null

 An array of key-value pairs to pass to the r.js optimizer.
+The value can have variable type.

 ##### _timeout_ #####